ingAyechsalim/catalogue/README.md

-  CATALOG APPlication: it's a real simple exemple of React application that we use redux
+  CATALOG Application: it's a real simple exemple of React application that we use redux/axios/react router

 Getting started
-You can view a live demo over at https://react-redux.realworld.io/

 To get the frontend running locally: